Juris Doctor (JD)

 Bar Preparation and Academic Success

 The School of Law is committed to preparing you to be a successful law student.
 Students can utilize the expertise of the Director of Academic Success Programs and our Director of Bar Admission Programs to learn the best methods for class preparation and exam-taking.
 The School also offers a for-credit bar prep course.
-Learn more about Year-By-Year Steps to Bar Exam prep and about our Academic Success program.
+Learn more about preparing for the Bar Exam about our Academic Success program.